robbailiff/scorekeeper/README.md

 ## Introduction

 For this assignment, the aim was to create a score keeper widget for a game of ping pong.
 It should allow you to set the number of wins required, use buttons to increase the wins for a player, indicate when one player has won the required number of games and then chnage the score colours and disable the buttons, and then finally a buttom to reset the scores.
 We had to do the logic using Javascript and do the structure and styling using the **Bulma** CSS framework.

-Check out the Bulma documentation here: https://bulma.io/documentation/
+Check out the Bulma documentation [here] (https://bulma.io/documentation/).

 Here is a link to the live web version: https://robbailiff.github.io/scorekeeper/